satishkumar-dhule/hello-fresh-API/README.md

 ### How to Run
 Execute setup.sh which will set up all docker stack and bring up the environment.

 ![Screenshot](docs/setup.png)

+After successful setup you should see web and db tier running in Docker

 ![Screenshot](docs/docker-stack.png)

+To bring up the system you can use below command

 ![Screenshot](docs/bringup.png)

+To bring up the system in dettached mode you can use below command

 ![Screenshot](docs/bringup-dettached.png)

+To bring down the system you can use below command

 ![Screenshot](docs/bringdown.png)